Supporting Inclusion and Emotional Regulation in Schools.

 Inside each Mood Bear’s pocket is a short, relatable story based on real classroom and playground experiences (e.g. being left out, falling out with a friend, feeling overwhelmed).

-The story pauses at a key moment — a ‘Paws Pause’ - where children begin to notice exactly what is happening.
+The story pauses at a key moment — a ‘Paws Pause’ - where children stop to notice exactly what is happening and 'what are the character thoughts?'

 2. Emotional Precision

-The children use carefully designed tools such as feelings fans, word mats and mini mood dictionaries, to explore a rich emotional vocabulary that gives every feeling its precise name, uncover its real message, and find strategies that actually work.
+The children use carefully differentiated resources such as feelings fans / word mats / mood dictionaries, to explore a rich emotional vocabulary that gives every feeling its precise name, and uncover the actual words that are sending real message, and find strategies that actually work.

 3. Science: Understanding the Brain & Body

-The Mood Bear expert arrives and works alongside the children to explore the emotional world of the character.
+A Mood Bear expert arrives and works alongside the children to explore the emotional world of the character.
 What are the clues?
 What happened before?
 What might they be thinking and feeling?
-The Expert produces a 'report' to explains from a scientific / neuroscience point of view what is exactly happening inside the character.
+The Expert produces a 'report' to explains from a scientific / neuroscience point of view what is exactly happening inside the brain and body of the character.
 For example, if a child is left out and becomes angry, children learn that anger is a natural response to a social threat.
 They learn simple brain and body science - such as the role of the amygdala and the body’s stress response (fight/flight) - so they understand why feelings can escalate.

 4. The Strategies